evanrobinson2/luna2-app/project-luna.md

 # ---------------------------------------------------------------------
 # Helpers
 # ---------------------------------------------------------------------
+# @TODO delete this if it's truly not being used
 async def _ensure_dm_room(bot_client: AsyncClient, user_id: str) -> str:
     for rid, room_obj in bot_client.rooms.items():
         if len(room_obj.users) == 2 and user_id in room_obj.users: